timothyas/xesn/paper.md

 the Lorenz96 system with dimension $N_u=256$ and subdivide the domain into
 $N_g = \{2, 4, 8, 16, 32\}$ groups.
-We then fix the reservoir size so that $N_r*N_g = 16,000$, so that the problem size is more or less fixed and the timing results reflect strong scaling.
+We then fix the reservoir size so that $N_r*N_g = 16,000$, so that the problem size is fixed and the timing results reflect strong scaling, i.e., as determined by Amdahl's Law [@amdahl_1967].
 The training task and resources used are otherwise the same as for the standard ESN results shown in \autoref{fig:eager}.
 We then create 3 different `dask.distributed` Clusters, testing:

 1. Purely threaded mode (CPU only).
 2. The relevant default "LocalCluster" (i.e., single node) configuration for our resources.
+   On the CPU resource, a GCP `c2-standard-60` instance, the default
+   `dask.distributed.LocalCluster` has 6 workers, each with 5 threads.
+   On the GPU resource, a GCP `a2-highgpu-8g` instance, the default `dask_cuda.LocalCUDACluster` has 8 workers, each with 1 thread.
 3. A `LocalCluster` with 1 `dask` worker per group.
 On GPUs, this assumes 1 GPU per worker and we are able to use a maximum of 8 workers due to our available resources.